Full circle ringing: Mechanics

 Mechanism of a bell hung for English full-circle ringing.
 The bell can swing through a full circle in alternate directions.

 The bells of St Bees Priory shown in the "down" position, in which they are normally left between ringing sessions.

 The bells of St Bees Priory shown in the "up" position.
 When being rung they swing through a full circle from mouth upwards round to mouth upwards, and then back again.

 A mini ring is a portable ring of bells which demonstrates the English full-circle style of ringing.
 In this portable ring, the public can easily see how it works.

 There are several variations of the means of exerting control of the bell by the ringers, but the fundamental principle of being able to control and alter the speed of the bell striking is common to all full circle techniques.
+Full circle ringing is a manual bell ringing technique.

 The bell is attached to a headstock, historically made of wood but now more often steel.
 This has to withstand the dynamic force of the bell as it swings, up to three times its static weight.
 At each end of the headstock are protruding trunnions or bearing pins which are located in bearings attached to the frame.
 The frame is rigidly attached to the fabric of the tower.

 Within the bell is a clapper which consists of a solid shaft, (wood, iron or steel) a clapper ball (wrought iron or steel) and a flight.
 The size of the flight determines the rate at which the clapper swings, and therefore the point in time at which it strikes the bell.

 Bells are normally left mouth down (for safety).
 Before ringing, the bells are swung in increasing arcs until the bell is mouth uppermost.
 When the ringer desires to make a stroke, the bell is swung around a full circle, the clapper striking once.

 There is no counter-balancing in English full-circle ringing, so the bell accelerates rapidly to its maximum velocity when mouth downwards and slows down as it rises to mouth upwards.
 In Veronese full-circle ringing there is a large amount of counter-balancing, so there is little net gravitation pull and the bell accelerates slowly and rotates gracefully.
 The small out-of-balance weight makes it much easier than English bells to stop the bells mouth upwards.
 However, English full-circle ringing is capable of much better control of bell speed, as it is independent of the counter-balance effect.
 The Bolognese style of bell hanging does not have any counter-balancing.

 In English full circle ringing "mini-rings" are used to demonstrate how full-circle ringing on large bells works.
 These rings can be assembled quickly, but the bells are light and the ringing is fast.
 They demonstrate a difficult concept visually, as both the actions of the ringers and the bells can be seen simultaneously.